FreeFly0125/cat-dog-classify/README.md

 - Includes a countdown for the next image request and a counter for the total number of images retrieved.
 - Image classification should not rely on external APIs.
 Any approach, like a pre-trained ML model, is allowed as long as it is used locally.
 - Please note that the rate limit is set to 1 request per minute.

-### Technical Requirements:

-- The backend should be implemented using Python frameworks such as FastAPI or Flask.
-- The frontend should employ JavaScript frameworks; options like React or Next.js are suggested.
-- The application should either be deployable via a public link or include comprehensive instructions for local deployment.

 #### Image Data Endpoint: `https://api.exactly.ai/v0/careers/cat-or-dog/69b31be8-8cf0-4697-b738-94bc13e878e0/`